KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 |**Network engine**: Network activity is inspected.|**Smart rules engine**: Smart rules identify threats based on researcher expertise and collective knowledge of threats.|
 |**CommandLine Scanning engine**: Scans command lines of all processes before they execute.|**CommandLine ML engine**: ML models scan suspicious command lines in the cloud.|

+#### .7 Potentially Unwanted Apps (PUA)

+PUA is a category of software that can

+- Cause the machine to run slowly
+- Display unexpected apps
+- Install other software that might be unwanted